Expand mobile version menu

 Associate's degree

-For most jobs, chemical technicians need an associate's degree in applied science or chemical technology or 2 years of postsecondary education.
-Most chemical technicians also receive on-the-job training.
+To enter the occupation, chemical technicians typically need an associate’s degree or 2 years of postsecondary education.
+Some positions require candidates to have a bachelor’s degree; others require a high school diploma.
+Most chemical technicians receive on-the-job training.

 Insider Info